DromadaireFache/One-hour-lang/README.md

 ```1hr
 "Enter a number: " scan int
 if 4 > do
-    "This number is greater that 4" print
+    "This number is greater than 4" print
 end
 ```